bjc/prosody/doc/coding_style.md

 ```

 > **Rationale:** This makes the structure of your tables more evident at a glance.
-Trailing commas make it quicker to add new fields and produces shorter diffs.
+Trailing semi-colons make it quicker to add new fields and produces shorter diffs.

 * Use plain `key` syntax whenever possible, use `["key"]` syntax when using names
 that can't be represented as identifiers and avoid mixing representations in